skoonin/slackr-archiver/README.md

 A small app built to Auto-Archive Slack Channels.

 *Context:* This for a specific use case where my company has a 2 day retention policy in Slack.
 In order to properly track channel history, the Recon app runs daily and stores the newest message date from the last 2 days OR the date from a small "db" csv file.
+This is needed because once retention is lost, a channel's activity history shows up as empty (no date available.)

 The archiver app then allows a user to either notify channels or archive channels.

 ## Requirements